Computational and Applied Mathematics Seminar

 Prof. Jan Mandel, Department of Mathematics, University of Colorado at Denver

-Prof. Long Lee, Department of Mathematics, University of Wyoming
+Prof. Stefan Heinz, Department of Mathematics & Statistics, University of Wyoming

-Prof. Man-Chung Yeung, Department of Mathematics, University of Wyoming
+Prof. Myron Allen's Students, Department of Mathematics & Statistics, University of Wyoming